We are committed to helping students develop visual and digital literacy from an early age.

 Sarah Nakhost-Karimi, a photography teaching artist, and specializes in showing the youngest of our students how to explore and create images with digital cameras for the first time.

 Barthelemy Atsin is an illustrator and animator based in NYC, who loves using fine art and graphic design as tools to create animated stories.
 He loves inspiring students to dream big and create ideas that will translate into imaginative animated stop motion and two-dimensional stories.

 Steven Hazlett is a photographer, teacher, and artist in resident based in New York City.
-He received his Bachelor of Arts Degree at SUNY Purchase college in 2013, teaches the art of photography at several non-profit organizations.
+He received his Bachelor of Arts Degree at SUNY Purchase college in 2013.
 His style of photography is heavily influenced by his photojournalistic background, and has been part of the Eddie Adams Workshop alumni since 2012, when he began is photographic career.
-Steven has worked with such clients as Alicia Keys, Jungle City Studios, Madison Square Garden, and many more.

 Board of Directors

 - Nelle Stokes, Executive Director

 - Brette Westerlund, Treasurer

 - Nancy Camarata, Secretary